 The new movement is the same as your old movement, so all the clock components usually fit on to the new movement with no trouble.

-The cost of a new movement is usually the same if not less than a cleaning on the old unit, and when it's installed it should last another 25-30 years without thinking about replacing or servicing it again.
+The cost of a new movement is usually the same if not less than a cleaning of the old unit.
+The new movement should last another 25-30 years without thinking about replacing or servicing it again.

-Some new units have bronzed bushings in key wear areas to increase the life of the movement, and on the non-pendulum units the balance has been improved upon for longer life and ease of timing.
+Some new units have bronzed bushings in key wear areas to increase the life of the movement.
+Also, on the non-pendulum units there have been improvements on the balance for longer life and ease of timing.

 We here at Clockworks offer only the highest grade mechanical clock movements and they come with a 2 year warranty.

-What happened to the old one?If the mechanical clock movement is 25 years old or more, the clock oil has solidified into this black sticky tar substance.
-This tar substance causes too much resistance to run.
+What happened to the old one?If the mechanical clock movement is 25 years old or more, the clock oil has become a solid.
+Meaning the oil is now a black sticky tar substance.
+This tar substance causes too much resistance for the clock to run.
 Read More »

-This wear takes place in the holes that are in the brass plates and is hard to identify sometimes.
+This wear takes place in the holes that are in the brass plates which is sometimes hard to identify.
 These holes in the brass plates become oblong instead of round and this pinches the pivot arbor going into it.